Washington Waldorf educates the whole child

 Children have very different capacities at different ages and our curriculum is designed to meet the students where they are.

-- We believe young children need to spend much of their time in free play, building their capacities for imagination and goal setting, along with social skills and small motor skills.
+• We believe young children need to spend much of their time in free play, building their capacities for imagination and goal setting, along with social skills and fine and gross motor skills.

-- By high school, the curriculum is designed to cultivate the students' capacities for rigorous critical thinking, supplemented by continued - more advanced - work in arts, music, and expressive movement.
+• In high school, the curriculum is designed to cultivate the students' capacities for rigorous critical thinking, supplemented by more advanced work in arts, music, and expressive movement.

 We create a safe and nurturing community for students and their families, while preparing our students for life beyond Waldorf.

 In a very real sense, WWS is an oasis, especially in the Children's Garden and Lower School, where children can be children.
-As students get older, we help them engage the larger world in a healthy way that allows them to develop their independence and good judgment.
+As students get older, they engage the larger world in ways that allow them to develop their independence and good judgment.

 Our goal is to help our students know who they are so that when that time comes, they can go forward with confidence that they are equipped to thrive.